-In a recent study, 78 percent of people claimed that they were aware of the risks of unknown links in emails but clicked them anyway.
+In a recent study, 78% of people claimed that they were aware of the risks of clicking on unknown links in emails, but clicked them anyway.
 Clearly, there's a gap that needs to be addressed.
-In this article, I provide four security tips that will specifically apply to how you can make your business more secure.
+Here are four security tips to help make your business more secure.

 The first point relates to culture, and it's one that can potentially make a huge difference in ensuring your business is secure.
-Namely, make sure security is a topic that is addressed at your workplace at all levels of staff.
-Security threats are even more threatening if there's no education around them.
-Have regular (at least annual) meetings that educate your staff on common security threats and how they can be neutralized.
+Namely, make sure that security is addressed at your workplace at all levels.
+Hold regular (at least annual) meetings that educate your staff on common security threats and how they can be neutralized.

 Security breaches are often the consequence of people becoming complacent.
 Regular gatherings that educate and remind will help staff stay vigilant in addressing security threats.
 Security is not just a matter of strategy or technology; it's also about making sure everybody feels responsible for keeping the workplace safe.

 Get the gear

 Too often, businesses and business owners fall into the trap of thinking they can handle everything themselves.
 But, sometimes, it's better to buy or partner than it is to build.
 Leave security to the professionals who understand its intimate workings so that you can focus on what's important: the day-to-day operation of your business.

 Make sure you have robust and up-to-date software, and get it up and running on all computers housing work-related information.
 Once the software is functioning, you can simply sit back and let it take care of the nuts and bolts of security for you.
 Don't skimp on security solutions either.
 While there are several free, decent antivirus and other security software programs available, these may not be comprehensive enough to protect your business from all threats.
 Do the research and commit to the solution that protects your business best – not simply the cheapest or most convenient option.